prysmaticlabs/documentation/website/docs/faq.md

 title: Frequently asked questions
 sidebar_label: Frequently asked questions
 ---
-## Joining the Testnet / Making Deposits
+## Joining Eth2 Questions

 #### How can I make a deposit?

-The best way to make a deposit and join the testnet is to follow the direct instructions on https://prylabs.net/participate.
-We have more detailed instructions in our documentation portal depending on your architecture [here](https://docs.prylabs.network/docs/install/lin/activating-a-validator/).
+The best way to make a deposit and join eth2 is to follow the direct instructions on the [official eth2 launchpad](https://launchpad.ethereum.org).

-#### My deposit on prylabs.net isn’t working / metamask isn’t working, help!

-Ensure your metamask is set to the Goerli Network and NOT mainnet.
-If metamask isn’t working, we recommend trying the Portis wallet instead which is also enabled in prylabs.net.
-If you are getting a “funded too recently” error from our faucet, then please reach out to us on discord [here](https://discord.gg/CTYGPUJ) for more goerli ETH.

-#### How can I get a bunch of test ETH to spin up a lot of validators?
+#### How can I get a bunch of test ETH to spin up a lot of validators on the testnet?

 Our current faucet only gives out increments of 32.5 Goerli test ETH at any given time and prevents sending out to the same address too often.
 If you need a larger amount of test ETH, please reach out to us on discord [here](https://discord.gg/CTYGPUJ).

-#### Can I get back my testnet ETH?
+#### Can I get back my ETH?
 How can I withdraw my validator gains?

 Deposits into eth2 are one-way in the beginning.
 Functionality of withdrawing gains transferring ETH won’t be available until later phases of the project.
 You can read more about the phases of eth2 [here](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/).